Republic of Estonia e-Residency logo

 *** There might be circumstances when a Tax Authority in another country may consider your Estonian or Lithuanian company liable to pay corporate taxes there too – meaning it has dual tax residency.
 For example, if you spend a lot of time in one country or conduct most of your activities for the company there (e.g. do client work, hire staff or maintain an office), a Tax Authority may consider that your company has formed a Permanent Establishment (PE).
 Neither e-Residency program will exempt your company from creating PEs in other countries.

-Generally speaking, Lithuania’s fee is slightly cheaper than Estonia’s, but the Estonian program offers significantly more services to its e-residents, e.g. online company registration, remote business management, submitting online tax declarations, and being able to use Smart-ID to sign documents in state portals.
+While Lithuania’s fee is slightly cheaper than Estonia’s, the Estonian programme offers significantly more services to its e-residents, including online company registration, remote business management, submitting online tax declarations, and being able to use Smart-ID to sign documents in state portals.

+The Lithuanian programme is still less developed and less comprehensive than its Estonian counterpart.
 For example, a Lithuanian e-residency card simply grants a foreigner the ability to log into the government’s e-services portal and use digital signatures.
-Individuals cannot yet register companies, nor can they open a business bank account or take advantage of the local tax system.

 If you’re looking to establish a company in Estonia, InCorpora is ready and waiting to help.